HavenlyECO/pr/README.md

 safeguard spots potential trap scenarios where books may be encouraging action on an overpriced favorite, signaling you to hold off placing the bet.

+``anti_correlation_flag`` extends this idea by firing whenever a team draws over 70% of tickets yet the line moves against them.
+Such reverse line moves suggest sportsbooks are welcoming public bets on a side they expect to lose, providing a data-driven cue to fade the favorite.

 When Reddit, Twitter or Telegram chatter is accessible the :func:`attach_social_scores` helper can derive ``sharp_money_score_social``.
 It queries recent posts for each team and uses OpenAI to rate how closely the language matches historical sharp